Saatva vs. Dreamcloud: 6 Key Differences

 If you want in-home delivery of your Dreamcloud it will cost an extra $149, plus an additional $20 for old mattress removal.

-You might think a luxury mattress, made to order in the U.S.A. with premium materials and hand-delivered to your home, would be more expensive than a mattress in a box.
+You might think a luxury mattress, made to order in the U.S.A. with premium materials and hand-delivered to your home, would be a lot more expensive than a mattress in a box.

 As of this writing, a queen-size Dreamcloud Premier costs $1,399.
 Add in-home delivery and old mattress removal, and you’re up to $1,568.